What Does Supervision Mean?

 If you have read the Florida Certification Board standards for certification as an addiction professional, you’ve probably encountered the requirement to receive a certain number of hours of supervision.
 Many of our students ask what exactly this means.

 Supervision is essential to the treatment process and critical to counselor self-care.
 In this case, supervision means that a certain number of your work hours (300 for CAP and CAC, for example) must be under the oversight of a licensed or certified professional or counselor.
-This means that the supervisor must be present as you work with your clients or patients and has signed off that you have adequate skills to perform these services on your own eventually.
-As such, while you are taking our courses or even considering advancing your career as a counselor, it is important to speak to your supervisor and ensure they can offer you the necessary supervision to get your certification.
+This means that the supervisor must be present as you work with your clients or patients and has signed off that you have adequate skills to eventually perform these services on your own.
+As such, while you are taking our courses or even considering advancing your career as a counselor, it is crucial to speak to your supervisor and ensure they can offer you the necessary supervision to get your certification.
 Having this lined up before applying to the certification board means faster approval and one less requirement to worry about.

 Seven Ways To Make the Delivery of Online Treatment More Successful